 Where to See Meerkats: Kgalagadi Transfrontier Park • Tswalu Kalahari Reserve

-The large gray-brown antelope has impressive ringed horns that can grow to almost a meter in length.
+Also known as the “South African oryx”, these gray-brown antelopes have impressive ringed horns that can grow to almost a meter in length.
 Like a tree, their horns rise straight and true, with dignified markers signifying an individual's age and status.

-The species is an ode to adaptation in desert conditions, as they are able to roam for long distances without water in landscapes you may have thought were desolate.
+The species is an ode to adaptation in desert conditions, as they are able to roam for long distances without water in landscapes you may have thought were desolate, giving them an easy home across the drier areas of the country.

 They typically feed on coarse grasses and browse through thorny shrubs, and are often found in arid areas.